aries223/run_resolve/README.md

 <br>

 ## First time installation of Resolve?
-If this is your first time installing Resolve, and assuming BlackMagic still is using the outdated libraries, you will need to do this:
+If this is your first time installing Resolve, and assuming BlackMagic still is using the outdated libraries, you will need to do this part.
+Skip this if Resolve is already installed.

-### 1. Bypass the zlib error
+### 1. Bypass the zlib error when installing

 ```bash
 sudo SKIP_PACKAGE_CHECK=1 ./DaVinci_Resolve file name -i